StFroese/TITRATE/README.md

 1. Adding Asimov datasets to gammapy :heavy_check_mark:
 2. Adding test statistics to gammapy :heavy_check_mark:
 3. Validation of test statistics :heavy_check_mark:
-4. Calculation of ULs
+4. Calculation of ULs :heavy_check_mark:
-5. Calculation of median ULs and bands with asymptotic formulae and asimov datasets (faster than toy MCs)
+5. Calculation of median ULs and bands with asymptotic formulae and asimov datasets (faster than toy MCs) :heavy_check_mark:

 ## Disclaimer
 This is not a finished version yet and can contain drastic changes